tikitaka0243/MAD-REF/README.md

 # Abstract

-Marine variable fields inversion contributes to the study of marine systems and guides human activities in the marine domain.
-Previous artificial intelligence (AI)- and statistics-based methods have limitations in utilizing ocean data, producing inversion outputs, and incorporating physical constraints.
-Therefore, we propose the Primitive Equations Neural Networks (PENN), a mesh-free and easy-to-implement model for the inversion of ocean temperature-salinity and dynamic fields.
-This approach enhances interpretability and enables the inversion of variable fields for unobserved data.
-We validate PENN in both local (equatorial Pacific) and global scenarios, comparing the inversion outcomes with competing reanalysis data and other inversion methods.
-Throughout the evaluations, PENN consistently demonstrates superior performance, where the overall errors for temperature, salinity, vertical velocity, northward velocity, and eastward velocity fields are 0.455 °C, 0.0714 psu, 4.254×10<sup>-6</sup>m/s<sup>2</sup>, 0.0777 m/s<sup>2</sup>, and 0.0825 m/s<sup>2</sup> respectively for the global ocean.
-Therefore, by providing continuous global inversion marine fields across different time and locations, PENN can accurately identify phenomena such as the Mediterranean Salinity Crisis and the North Atlantic Warm Current.
-Furthermore, by precisely learning ocean change patterns, PENN can effectively predict future ocean changes and challenging-to-observe marine areas, including the Arctic zone.
+Spatiotemporal projections in marine are crucial for science and society, significantly enhancing the understanding of marine systems, protecting the marine environment, and guiding human activities in the ocean.
+Previous artificial intelligence (AI) and statistics-based inversion methods, along with numerical forecasting approaches face limitations in leveraging ocean data, generating continuous inversion outputs, and incorporating informative physical constraints.
+In response to these challenges, we propose the {\color{red}Marine Dynamic Reconstruction and Forecast Neural Networks (MDRF-Net), a mesh-free and easily implementable model designed for the spatial inversion and temporal prediction of ocean temperature-salinity and dynamic fields from Argo and reanalysis data}.
+This innovative approach enhances interpretability and enables the inversion of variable fields not directly from observed data, i.e., the ocean pressure and density that can reflect fluctuations in ocean transport.
+MDRF-Net undergoes rigorous spatiotemporal validation and comparison against reanalysis data, demonstrating superior accuracy against other inversion methods.
+The overall errors for global ocean temperature, salinity, vertical velocity, northward velocity, and eastward velocity fields are 0.455 °C, 0.0714 psu, 4.254×10<sup>-6</sup>m/s, 0.0777 m/s, and 0.0825 m/s, respectively.
+With its ability to provide contiguous global four-dimensional marine fields, MDRF-Net proves effective in accurately identifying phenomena such as the Mediterranean Salinity Crisis and the North Atlantic Warm Current.
+More crucially, MDRF-Net could explore challenging-to-observe marine areas like the Arctic zone and forecast oceanic variations for different future timeframe.
+Thus, MDRF-Net is helping create remarkable effects on Earth's climate and human use of the ocean.

 ## Keywords